 Promotes personal, individual excellence by providing comprehensive educational programs and services, delivered by highly qualified personnel with in-depth training for understanding the unique needs of these students.
 ISD prepares students for community participation as successful and productive adult citizens, with skills comparable to their hearing peers.

 Provides guide dogs to people who are blind and visually impaired to enhance their mobility, independence and quality of life.
 Each year, over 270 students attend our 26-day residential training program to be paired with a guide dog.
 This is a life-changing event that opens the door to independence, safety and self-worth for many of our students.
+To support the Prison Puppy Program you may send a donation directly to Leader Dogs for the Blind and write “Prison Puppy Program” on the memo line.

 Camp Courageous of Iowa is a year-round respite care and recreational facility for individuals of all ages with disabilities.
 The camp was established in 1972 with the first 211 campers attending in the summer of 1974.
 Today, Camp Courageous serves nearly 6,000 individuals with disabilities are served in a year-round program.